openlawteam/docs/docs/openlaw-elements/README.md

 ## Optional Parameters

-In addition to our regular parameters, we offer support for the following additional parameters.
+In addition to the required parameters, we offer support for the following additional parameters.

 #### renderSections